floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/06-evaluation.typ

 ==== Coupling

 Coupling is a measure of the degree of interdependence between modules in a software system @software_engineering_vocabulary_2017.
-In the context of microservices, individual coupling is defined as the sum of static calls from methods within a microservice candidate $M_c$ in a microservice decomposition $D$ to another microservice candidate $M_c in D$ @carvalho_etal_2020.
+In the context of microservices, individual coupling is defined as the sum of static calls from methods within a microservice candidate $M_c$ in a solution $S$ to another microservice candidate $M_c in S$ @carvalho_etal_2020.

 $ italic("coup") (M_c) = sum_(v_i in M_c, v_j in.not M_c) italic("calls") (v_i, v_j) $ <individual_coupling_formula>